ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * Both irises are captured and authenticated with the server.
 Validate that the iris quality threshold is met.
    * Validate that the number of successful iris authentications is greater than or equal to the config setting of iris authentications required.
    * Unlimited retries are allowed.
-3. If validations successful:
+3. If validations are successful, then the system performs the following:
    * Save the mapping locally.
    * Successfully authenticated fingerprints and irises will be stored locally.
    * Fingerprints and irises with unsuccessful authentication will not be stored.
    * The status of the mapping is set to ‘Active’ or ‘Inactive’ as selected.
    * Mapping will be sent to the server during the next sync.
    * Biometrics will not be sent to the server.
-4. If not successful: Displays error message.
+4. If not successful: Triggers an error message.
 5. Multiple users can be mapped to the machine by repeating the above flow.
-There should be no limitation to the numbers of users mapped.
+There is no limitation to the numbers of users mapped.

 #### B. Registration client enables capturing an officer's biometrics during on-boarding in order to support login, local duplicate checks, and registration submission
 1. When a Registration Officer or Supervisor enters his/her log in to registration client with their credentials the system validates that the user is mapped to the same Registration Centre as the USB dongle.
 System validates that the user is yet to be on-boarded to the client dongle.
 System directs the user to the password entry page.